flexera-public/policy_templates/saas/fsm/inactive_users_for_integrated_apps/README.md

 This policy has the following input parameters required when launching the policy.

-- *Email addresses to notify* - Email addresses of the recipients you wish to notify
+- *Email Addresses* - Email addresses of the recipients you wish to notify
 - *Application Name* - Name of the managed application for which you wish to retrieve inactive users for its integrated applications.

+## Policy Actions

+- Send an email report

 ## Prerequisites